Tirath Das Dogra: Career

 Dogra received the first MD degree in forensic medicine from AIIMS in 1976.
-His areas of interest have been DNA profiling, population genetics, residual, environmental and pesticide toxicity, bioethics, pharmacovigilance, continuing medical education, suicide prevention and notes, forensic psychiatry (psychological profiling) crime-scene reconstruction. and Forensic animation He has been involved in medico-legal investigations of high-profile cases throughout India.
+His areas of interest have been DNA profiling, population genetics, residual, environmental and pesticide toxicity, bioethics, pharmacovigilance, continuing medical education, suicide prevention and notes, forensic psychiatry (psychological profiling) crime-scene reconstruction. and Computational criminology He has been involved in medico-legal investigations of high-profile cases throughout India.

 Dogra has presented his medico-legal opinion in cases concerning to three prime ministers: Indira Gandhi, Charan Singh and Rajiv Gandhi.
-He deposed as a medical witness in the Mahesh Chandra Trial Court for Indira Gandhi's assassination for the prosecution.
-Although the defence (P. N. Lekhi, R S Sodhi and Ram Jethmalani) challenged Dogra's testimony, the evidence was upheld by the Supreme Court.
+He deposed as a medical witness in the Mahesh Chandra Trial Court for Assassination of Indira Gandhi for the prosecution.
+Although the defence (Pran Nath Lekhi, R. S. Sodhi and Ram Jethmalani) challenged Dogra's testimony, the evidence was upheld by the Supreme Court of India.
 In the Batla House encounter case, he used animation to present his expert opinion.
 Dogra went to Sri Lanka as part of a three-member Government of India team to assist the investigation of the assassination of Gamini Dissanayake, a presidential candidate.
 He worked with Seyed E. Hasnain, Sher Ali of NII and Anupum Raina on DNA profiling, with Sanjeev Lalwani and Chitranjan Behera assisting him with forensics.
-After his retirement from AIIMS, Dogra became director-general of the SGT Group of Institutions and vice-chancellor when it became a university on 15 March 2013.
+After his retirement from AIIMS, Dogra became Director general of the SGT Group of Institutions and vice-chancellor when it became a university on 15 March 2013.

 Dogra is a former director of the All India Institute of Medical Sciences (AIIMS) New Delhi and an authority on forensic medicine.
 Dogra was a member of the Medical Council of India from December 2013 till its dissolution in September 2018.
 Dogra was President of National Medicos Organisation Delhi State from 2012 to 2017.
 He was a member of the TEQ-Equivalence committee and the Administration and Grievance committee of the Medical Council of India.
 He was a member of the Advisory committee on MOOC's program of University Grants Commission of India New Delhi.
 Dogra was emeritus professor of forensic medicine and forensic sciences, professor of Andragogy and educational philosophy and advisor, Internal Quality Assurance Cell (IQAC) at SGT University Gurgaon till January 2022.
 Prof. T D Dogra is a member of the Rehabilitation Council of India.

 Dogra held a number of positions during his tenure at AIIMS, including dean (exam), deputy director (administration), chair of the management board of AIIMS Hospitals, hostel superintendent and professor.
 He joined AIIMS as a resident in 1971, becoming a faculty member in 1977.
 Following the retirement of Jagdish Chandra on 30 June 1987, Dogra headed the department of forensic medicine and toxicology at AIIMS until his retirement on 31 July 2012.